Research at b.root-servers.net

 Many questions around providing DNS and operating critical infrastructure lead to interesting academic questions.
 When appropriate, we work with students and researchers at USC and elsewhere and publish the results to share with the world.

-• DIINER supports new new research in Internet naming and trust.
+• DIINER (concluded in 2024) supports new new research in Internet naming and trust.
 Our goal is to support research and ease transition from research to operational deployment, while preserving stability.
 We support an accessible DNS Root testbed for use by researchers and hold annual “DINR” research workshops.

-• DDIDD (concluded) will apply existing and develop new defenses against Distributed-Denial-of-Service attacks for operational DNS infrastructure, and make these tools available as open source.
+• DDIDD (concluded in 2021) will apply existing and develop new defenses against Distributed-Denial-of-Service attacks for operational DNS infrastructure, and make these tools available as open source.

 Selected publications